slawosz/slawosz.github.com/_posts/2019-10-14-monitoring-web-application-response-times-with-kibana.md

 Response times are an excellent insight into web application overall behavior.
 We can have a clear picture, how well application behaves, and we can easily spot any anomalies when values are changing.
 Based on this metric, we can make a decision, when and how to scale our application.
 After scaling, we can compare past and current metrics and see how our changes affected application performance.

-## Which metric should I use?
+## Which metric should I use and why percentiles?

 The best metric in most scenarios is using response time percentiles.
 For those who don't know, percentiles are statistical measurements based on Gaussian normal distribution.
 Fortunately, we don't need to calculate anything.
 However, if you would like to learn more, you can read about it on Wikipedia.
 For this article and real life, percentile splits sorted set of values into two sub-sets.
 Percentile number, lets call it X, denotes how many percent of all original sets elements are in first set.
-Then, the biggest value of this set is value of percentile X. In terms of requests, if we say 90th percentiles of our request time is 200ms, this means that 90% of requests are faster than 200 ms. In other words, 9 of 10 users has an acceptable (200 ms) response time.
+Then, the biggest value of this set is value of percentile X. For example, in sets of requests, if we say 90th percentile of our request time is 200ms, this means that 90% of requests are faster than 200 ms. In other words, 9 of 10 users has an acceptable (200 ms) response time.

 ## Why not average?

 Because the average is a very unfair metric, there is an old statisticians joke, "If you take your dog for a walk, you and your dog have three legs on average each."
 You can easily cheat by using the average value for your metric.
-For example, the average salary in some countries could be 4000$, but it says nothing about general wealth.
-In the same country, the 50th percentile of all salaries is 1500$, and this number gives us concreate information - half of the people earns less than 1500$, which is much, much less than 4000$.
+For example, the average salary in some country could be 2500$, but it says nothing about general wealth.
+In the same country, the 50th percentile of all salaries is 1500$, and this number gives us concreate information - half of the people earns less than 1500$, which is much, much less than 2500$.

 ## Percentiles it is.